SymphonicRain/tweeter/README.md

 - Clicking on "write a new tweet" or the arrow directly below the text in the banner will toggle the text submission field with real-time character-counter.
 - Scrolling down more than 200 pixels will display an arrow button that brings the user back to the top of the page and open the text submission field.
 - User-submitted messages will display directly below the text submission field.
+- If user attempts to refresh or leave the page while the text submission field has unsent messages, the browser will show a warning dialogue.

 ## Dependencies